eddmann/eddmann.github.io/_posts/2021/2021-02-07-advent-of-code-2015-day-14-reindeer-olympics.md

 };
 ```

-To produce a more succinct solution I have decided to include a small utility function which iterates through the generator returning the `nth` value.
+To produce a more succinct solution, I have decided to include a small utility function that iterates through the generator, returning the `nth` value.
-With the building blocks now in place we can now proceed to answer the question to part one 🌟.
+With the building blocks now in place, we can proceed to answer the question for part one 🌟.

 ```typescript
 const part1 = (input: string): number =>